AustinCodingAcademy/student-gitbook/whiteboarding.md

 goal of the applicant is **not to stress** about solving the problem, but to narrate the steps taken from the beginning to tackle the problem, even if the direction is potentially a dead-end.
-The applicant is usually encouraged to ask as many clarifying questions as possible, write 'psuedocode', a kind of shorthand code that would not be expected to run without errors.
+The applicant is usually encouraged to ask as many clarifying questions as possible, and to write 'psuedocode', a kind of shorthand code that would not be expected to run without errors.

-The problems are typically short logic problems where the solutions is not immediately apparent, or have some premeditated pitfalls and 'edge-cases'.
+The problems are typically short logic problems where the solution is not immediately apparent, or has some premeditated pitfalls and 'edge-cases'.

 ## Example: FizzBuzz